Sciencentistguy/jamiequigley.com/index.md

 I am currently Secretary of [CyberSoc](https://cybersoc.co.uk), the cybersecurity society at the university.
 We run workshops and talks about security and hacking.

-You might want to take a look at my [github](https://github.com/Sciencentistguy), where I host all of my projects.
+You might want to take a look at my [github](https://github.com/Sciencentistguy), where I host all of my projects, including this website, which is available under the AGPL.